vinumeris/updatefx/README.md

 * Experiments.
 * Ability to use a TREZOR to store the signing keys.

-UpdateFX is [Apache 2.0 licensed](http://www.apache.org/licenses/LICENSE-2.0.html) which essentially means you can use it in proprietary projects if you want.
+UpdateFX is [Apache 2.0 licensed](http://www.apache.org/licenses/LICENSE-2.0.html) which means you can use it in proprietary projects if you want.
+There may in future be a "pro" version that has additional functionality, for a price.
+If you would like commercial support for UpdateFX, please email [mailto:contact@vinumeris.com](Vinumeris GmbH).

 How to use: Step 1
 ------------------